 Dymondia margaretae ~ Silver Carpet

-Dymondia is a popular lawn substitute.
-It will handle moderate traffic and survive on a much lower water regime than grass.
+Dymondia margaretae is a popular lawn substitute.
+It will handle more than moderate traffic and survive on a much lower water regime than grass.
 Don't be mislead by the photo, the flowers are 1/2" across at best and can often be much smaller in drought or high traffic conditions I frequently use Dymondia between stepping stones.
 The roots do well with the extra protection of the stone.
-It has survived my three dogs and kids with almost no additional water, though it gets scruffy in the high traffic zones.
+In my garden Dymondia margaretae has survived my three dogs and kids with almost no additional water, though it gets a little scruffy in the high traffic zones.
 Dymondia is native to the coastal plains of South Africa.
 It is hardy to 20° F.

 High resolution photos of Dymondia margaretae are part of our garden image collection.